The Challenge of LLM Integration

 This framework ensures that LLM implementation enhances organizational capabilities without compromising data security or regulatory compliance.
 By establishing clear boundaries around appropriate data inputs, professionals can maximize benefits while minimizing risks.

-Hallucinations, Sycophancy, and Bias Mitigation Strategies
+6. Hallucinations, Sycophancy, and Bias Mitigation Strategies

 Effective LLM implementation requires deliberate strategies to address three significant challenges inherent to current technologies: hallucinations, sycophancy, and systemic biases.
+These technical limitations intersect directly with our ontological framework, reinforcing why maintaining critical distance remains essential.

 Hallucination Management Protocol